agx/feedbackd/doc/Event-naming-spec-0.0.0.md

 - *message-new-email*: The event used when a new email is received.
 - *message-missed-email*: The event used when an email was received but not seen by the user.
 - *message-missed-instant*: The event used when a instant message was received but not seen by the user.
-- *message-missed-notification*: The event used when a notification was shown but not seen by the user.
 - *message-missed-sms*: The event used when a sms message was received but not seen by the user.
 - *phone-incoming-call*: The event used when a phone/voip call is coming in.
 - *phone-missed-call*: The event used when a phone/voip call is was incoming but not answered.